What Happens If You Don't File a Tax Return?

 One of the most immediate consequences of not filing your tax return is the potential for penalties and interest charges.
 The Internal Revenue Service (IRS) imposes late-filing penalties, which can be substantial.
 The disadvantage is usually calculated as a percentage of the unpaid taxes you owe, and it increases the longer you delay filing.

-Interest charges also accumulate on any unpaid taxes from the return's original due date until the date you pay them.
+Interest charges also accumulate on unpaid taxes from the return's original due date until the date you pay them.
 The combination of penalties and interest can significantly increase the total amount you owe to the IRS over time.

 2. Loss of Refunds